cesarnml/GuidedProjectDemos/README.md

 # GuidedProjectDemos
-All of LABSCE Career Lessons with Resources
+All of LABSCE Career Lessons with Resources and Tips